joerlop/node-cheatsheet/README.md

 7. npx knex migrate:make create_x_table  --  *to create your tables*
 8. Go into migrations and work on each of the tables
 9. npx knex migrate:latest
-10. npx knex seed:make 001-dishes  --  *to create all seeds if needed*
+10. npx knex seed:make 001-dishes  --  *to create seeds if needed*
 11.	npx knex seed:run
 12. Create dbConfig.js in database folder
 ```